-- (a) Through discussion with the Complainant and the Respondent separately or together, the Director or Assistant Director of the Office of Affirmative Action may be able to resolve the matter to the satisfaction of all persons involved.
-If the parties reach a resolution through the informal resolution process, and the Affirmative Action Officer agrees that the resolution is not clearly unreasonable, the Affirmative Action Officer will reduce the terms of the agreed resolution to writing and present the resolution to the parties for their written signature.
+- (a) Through discussion with the Complainant and the Respondent separately or together, the Director of the Office of Equal Opportunity may be able to resolve the matter to the satisfaction of all persons involved.
+If the parties reach a resolution through the informal resolution process, and the Director of the Office of Equal Opportunity agrees that the resolution is not clearly unreasonable, the Director of the Office of Equal Opportunity will reduce the terms of the agreed resolution to writing and present the resolution to the parties for their written signature.
 Once both parties sign the resolution, the resolution is final.
-The allegations addressed by the signed solution are considered resolved.
-They will not be subject to further investigation, adjudication, remediation, or discipline by the University, except as provided in the resolution itself, absent a showing that a party induced the solution by fraud, misrepresentation, or other misconduct or were required to avoid a manifest injustice to either party or the University.
-Informal resolution reached, according to this section, is not subject to appeal. - (b) Absent extension by the Office of Affirmative Action, any informal resolution process must be completed within thirty (30) calendar days.
-If an informal resolution process does not result in a resolution within thirty (30) calendar days, and absent an extension, abeyance, or other contrary rulings by the Affirmative Action Officer, the informal resolution process will be deemed terminated, and the complaint will be resolved pursuant to the investigation procedures.
-The Affirmative Action Officer may adjust any time periods or deadlines in the investigation process that were suspended due to the informal resolution.
-A copy of the resolution should be kept in a file to be in the Office of Affirmative Action, Equal Opportunity, and Diversity unless the resolution specifies otherwise.
+The allegations addressed by the signed resolution are considered resolved and will not be subject to further investigation, adjudication, remediation, or discipline by the University, except as provided in the resolution itself, absent a showing that a party induced the solution by fraud, misrepresentation, or other misconduct or where required to avoid a manifest injustice to either party or the University.
+Informal resolution reached, according to this section, is not subject to appeal. - (b) Absent extension by the Director of the Office of Equal Opportunity, any informal resolution process must be completed within thirty (30) calendar days.
+If an informal resolution process does not result in a resolution within thirty (30) calendar days, and absent an extension, abeyance, or other contrary rulings by the Director of the Office of Equal Opportunity, the informal resolution process will be deemed terminated, and the complaint will be resolved pursuant to the investigation procedures.
+The Director of the Office of Equal Opportunity may adjust any time periods or deadlines in the investigation process that were suspended due to the informal resolution.
+A copy of the resolution should be kept in a file to be in the Office of Equal Opportunity, unless the resolution specifies otherwise.